antiqueeverett/real-time-rendering/README.md

 # RTR: Real-Time-Rendering

-A student's project by Sarah Böning, Everett Mthunzi, Anny-Marleen Hißbach

 ## Introduction

-The main goal of this project was to learn about the foundations of real-time rendering.
-Instead of using already existing engines we explored the underlying principles of modern computer animation and simulation.
-In the beginning, we categorized topics related to real-time rendering into five important aspects:
+The main goal of this project is to learn about the foundations of real-time rendering.
+Instead of using already existing engines we explore underlying principles of modern computer animation and simulation.
+This project categorizes the topics relating to real-time rendering as:

 1. **Viewing:**
   - Cameras in computer graphics
   - Optimization, for example occlusion culling

 2. **Lighting**
   - How do we simulate light in computer graphics?
   - Local vs. global illumination methods

 3. **Textures**
   -

 4. **Transformation**
   -

 5. **Physics**
   - Simulating physically realistic behaviour
   - Particle Systems, Mass-Spring systems

-## Presentations

-After familiarizing ourselfes with the aspects of real-time rendering, we invested four weeks into researching our field of interest and presenting the gathered information to the other members of the project.

 ## Framework

-Finally, we started implementing chosen features which we unite in this framework.
-A intermediate demo includes parts of everything we had done during the first half of the project.
+Intermediate demos include parts of everything covered during the first half of this project

 * [General Usage](framework/README.md)
 * [Particle System](framework/apps/rtr_physics_demo/README.md)